-Freestanding Emergency Rooms
+Freestanding Emergency Rooms in Texas

-Freestanding Emergency Rooms are popping up everywhere in Houston.
+Freestanding Emergency Rooms are popping up everywhere in Houston and other Texas cities.
 With so many options for healthcare now available, it’s sometimes challenging to know whether you should be going to a hospital emergency room, a freestanding ER, urgent care center or make an appointment with your family physician.
 When you’re in need of care, you have to make a fast decision about which alternative is right for you at the time.
 It’s often not possible to get hold of your family doctor, particularly at short notice or outside regular business hours.
 In most cases, coming into a freestanding emergency room or clinic should be your first choice, for a number of reasons:

 Reason #1: Extended Hours

 Most freestanding emergency rooms (ERs) are open 24 hours a day, 7 days a week, compared with urgent care facilities that might offer limited extended hours.
 This means it makes no difference what time of the day or night you realize you need medical attention.
 You can come directly to the clinic and receive the same level of care from board-certified emergency physicians as you would at a hospital ER.
 According to the American College of Emergency Room Physicians (ACERP), two-thirds of emergency visits take place outside business hours or when doctors’ offices are closed.

 Reason #2: Easier Access to Freestanding Emergency Rooms

 Hospitals tend to be located in areas zoned for the type of facilities they typically inhabit.
 Happily, this isn’t the case for freestanding emergency rooms.
 A study conducted in 2007 by The Journal of Emergency Medicine showed that 92% of freestanding ERs were located in urban areas, compared with only 58% of hospital emergency facilities.
 Whether you’re using private or public transport, the closer you are to getting help when you need it the better your chances of relief.